 At a distance of 2 km from Jaisalmer Railway Station, the Jain Temples are one of the oldest temples in Jaisalmer which are situated inside the Jaisalmer Fort complex.
 These Jain temples are the most important religious attractions in Jaisalmer.

-There are seven Jain temples in total which are built during 12th and 15th centuries AD.
-These Jain temples are dedicated to different Jain tirthankars.
+There are seven Jain temples in total which are built during the 12th and 15th centuries AD.
+These Jain temples are dedicated to different Jain Tirthankaras.
 Among these temples, the biggest one is the Parsvanath Temple and is most attractive; others being Chandraprabhu temple, Rishabdev temple, Shitalnath Temple, Kunthanath Temple, and Shantinath Temple.

 #5 of 19 Places to Visit in Jaisalmer